Data Analytics for Supply Chain Sustainability

 Same method, Same tools

-For descriptive analytics, nothing changes except that now you need to put more emphasis on data quality.
+For descriptive analytics, nothing changes, except that you now need to place greater emphasis on data quality.

-And for the rest, adapt your focus and include CO2 emissions reductions in your objective functions.
+For the rest, adjust your focus and include CO2 emissions reductions in your objective functions.

 A mixed approach